reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 date: 2021-01-20 06:00:00 +1000
 modified: 2021-01-20 06:00:00 +1000
 author: pratikdas
-excerpt: "We will introduce GraphQL and explain it alongside of an example implementation in Java and Spring Boot"
+excerpt: "We will investigate memory problems in a Java Application by creating a heap dump and analyzing it with analyzer tools. "
 image:
   auto: 0001-network
 ---

-As Java developers, we are familiar with our applications throwing OutOfMemory exception or our server monitoring tools throwing alerts complaining about high JVM Memory utilization in the Java Virtual Machine (JVM).
+As Java developers, we are familiar with our applications throwing OutOfMemory exceptions or our server monitoring tools throwing alerts complaining about high JVM Memory utilization in the Java Virtual Machine (JVM).
 For investigating these problems, JVM Heap Memory is often the first place to look at.

-Diagnosing the JVM Heap Memory is a two step process: first we generate a heap dump on the server and then try to identify memory leak by analyzing all the objects on the heap.
+Diagnosing the JVM Heap Memory is a two-step process: first, we generate a heap dump on the server and then try to identify memory leak by analyzing all the objects on the heap.
 To see this in action, we will first trigger an OutOfMemoryException, and then capture the heap dump.
-We will next analyze this heap dump to identify the cause of the momory leak.
+We will next analyze this heap dump to identify the cause of the memory leak.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/graphql" %}

 ## What is a Heap Dump
-Whenever we create a Java object by creating an instance of a class , it is always placed in an area known as the heap.
+Whenever we create a Java object by creating an instance of a class, it is always placed in an area known as the heap.
 Classes of the Java runtime are also created in this heap.
 The heap gets created when the JVM starts up and expands or collapses when the application runs to accommodate the objects created or destroyed while running the application.

-When the heap becomes full, garbage collection process is run to collect the objects with no reference.
+When the heap becomes full, the garbage collection process is run to collect the objects with no reference.
 More information on memory management can be found in the [Oracle docs](https://docs.oracle.com/cd/E13150_01/jrockit_jvm/jrockit/geninfo/diagnos/garbage_collect.html).

-**Heap dumps contain a snapshot of all the live objects that are being used by a running Java™ application on the Java heap.** We can obtain detailed information for each object instance, such as the address, type, class name, or size, and whether the instance has references to other objects.
+**Heap dumps contain a snapshot of all the live objects that are being used by a running Java application on the Java heap.** We can obtain detailed information for each object instance, such as the address, type, class name, or size, and whether the instance has references to other objects.

 Heap dumps have two formats: the classic format and the Portable Heap Dump (PHD) format.
 PHD is the default format.
-The classic format is readable since it is in ascii text, but the PHD format is binary and should be processed by appropriate tools for analysis.
+The classic format is readable since it is in ASCII text, but the PHD format is binary and should be processed by appropriate tools for analysis.

 ## Sample Program to Generate OutofMemoryException